 How can I foster effective communication at work?

 Knowing the qualities and skills that lead to effective communication is one thing.
-But if you don’t embody those already, how can you get there?
+But how can you get there if you don’t embody those already?

 Or maybe you’re wondering how to help your entire team, department, or organization foster effective communication in the workplace.

 Whatever your goal, following these tips and strategies will bring you closer to seeing those effective communication skills in action.
 Here are a few ways.